Simple Halloween Party Ideas

 Any of these ideas would work great, especially if you are on a budget since they cost little to nothing.

 My little guy is too young to know it yet but once he realizes that other kids are getting candy and other treats on this “holiday” he may feel left out.
 So we will stick with a non-food fun item that we can actually use like these Little Dover Sticker Activity Books.
-They are less than $1.50 each and he can have them to play with until the stickiness wears out.
+They are cheap and he can have them to play with until the stickiness wears out.
 Plus they contain no sugar!
 We’ve also decided in the future that if he gets candy gifts from family or friends for any holiday, we will take him to donate them to the local food bank.
 (He can’t eat them anyway because of his allergies but we think it will be a great way to teach him young how to give back! 🙂 )

 So that will be our “party”!
 I’m excited for a theme night and I think it will be a fun break from the norm for us.
 I’ve often wondered how parties can fit well into the simple living lifestyle (since they tend to be complicated and require money and all kinds of stress!) but a “party” like this is much more up my alley!